nourinawadd/Week-2-example/README.md

 5. Create a new repo on GitHub

-6. Link the local repo to GitHub by copying the repo URL provided by GitHub. git remote add origin <link>
+6. Link the local repo to GitHub by copying the repo URL provided by GitHub. git remote add origin "link"

-7. Push the local repo to GitHub: git push -u origin master
+8. Push the local repo to GitHub: git push -u origin master